 The proposed rule change would not require a member to independently verify data provided by the issuer.
 We agree with commenters that the scope of a firm's obligations in rendering a fairness opinion is set forth in the terms of engagement with the client, and it is not required that such terms call for independent verification.
-NASD believes, however, that to the extent information formed a substantial basis for the fairness opinions, and is not independently verified, readers of the fairness opinion should be apprised of this fact.
+NASD believes, however, that to the extent categories of information (such as projected earnings and revenues, expected cost-savings and synergies, industry trends and growth rate) formed a substantial basis for the fairness opinions, and information in each such category is not independently verified, readers of the fairness opinion should be apprised of this fact.
+Accordingly, the proposed rule change requires members to identify categories of information that formed a substantial basis for the fairness opinion and with respect to such information, whether any such information in each such category has been independently verified by the member.
+The proposed rule change goes beyond current practices in which firms state, for example, "We have not independently verified the accuracy and completeness of the information supplied to us with respect to the [client]

-Accordingly, the proposed rule change requires members to identify information that formed a substantial basis for the fairness opinion and with respect to such information, whether it has been independently verified by the member.
-The proposed rule change goes beyond current practices in which firms state, for example, "We have not independently verified the accuracy and completeness of the information supplied to us with respect to the [client] and do not assume any responsibility with respect to it."
-Blanket statements that members have not verified information will not by themselves comply with the proposed rule change; members must identify information that formed a substantial basis for the fairness opinions and disclosure whether such information was independently verified.
+and do not assume any responsibility with respect to it."10 Blanket statements that members have not verified information will not by themselves comply with the proposed rule change; members must identify information that formed a substantial basis for the fairness opinions and disclosure whether such information was independently verified.